awaregroup/IIALab/labs/Lab03.md

 ![Device Portal](./media/1_deviceportal1.png)

 4. Enter a name in the 'Change your device name' text box and click 'Save'.
 Your device should reboot and display the new name

+# TODO Check the UWP app has deployed correctly